joshualylelovell/GA_WDI7_Project1_Simon-style-Game/README.md

-# A variation on Simon for Project 1
+# A Variation of Simon
 ## Old MacDonald's Farm - Simon Style

 I have 6 nephews and nieces all under the age of 5.